 The Société de protection des forêts contre les insectes et maladies (SOPFIM), is a private, non-profit organization which was founded in 1990 following adoption of the Quebec Forest Act.
 It is, as a result, the sole actor authorized to implement protection measures against forest insect pests and cryptogamic diseases.
 Funding for SOPFIM is provided jointly by the forest industry and the government of Quebec.
-Members of SOPFIM include forest companies which are holders of a timber supply and forest management agreement, the owners of major private forests covering more than 800 hectares, and the Quebec Ministry of Natural Resources.
+Members of SOPFIM include forest companies which are holders of a timber supply, the owners of major private forests covering more than 800 hectares, and the Quebec Ministry of Forests, Wildlife and Parks.
 Actually, our principal term of reference is to protect the provincial forests against the current spruce budworm outbreak.

 Reflecting the vision of its members, SOPFIM seeks to protect forests according to an approach that is both effective and environmentally-friendly.
 To this end, SOPFIM has adopted an environmental management system registered with the ISO 14001 standard.
 This system covers all of SOPFIM’s activities – from planning to implementation.